GreengageDB/greengage/src/backend/cdb/motion/README.ic-proxy.md

 ## Proxy-Proxy Communication

-In a Greenplum cluster there is one coordinator segment and N primary segments, there is a connection between every two of them, all these connections make the proxy network.
+In a Greengage cluster there is one coordinator segment and N primary segments, there is a connection between every two of them, all these connections make the proxy network.
 In current implementation the proxy-proxy communication is via TCP, but it is possible to switch to something like QUIC or udpifc.